-Save 15% On The Ultimate Outdoor Ceiling Fan: The Donaire from Matthews Fan Co. is made of 316 Marine Grade Stainless Steel and actually survived hurricane Irma (see picture sent by owner above).
-This is the ultimate outdoor ceiling fan built to withstand the most harsh outdoor conditions; wind, rain, sleet, snow, salt air, ocean environments.
-What helped this fan survive a hurricane?
-The heavy duty stainless steel construction along with resilient ABS plastic all weather blades that are inserted into the motor body instead of being held by typical blade holders that can break in high winds.
+The The Donaire from Matthews Fan Company is made of 316 Marine Grade Stainless Steel and is built to withstand the most harsh outdoor conditions; wind, rain, sleet, snow, even salt air ocean environments.
+The blades are heavy duty UV protected ABS plastic (plastic is better than wood outdoors) and are inserted into the motor body instead of being held by typical blade holders that can break in high winds.
+This super high quality fan even survived hurricane Irma.
 View the Donaire Fan Here!

 Building Code Requirements: There are 2 types of outdoor ceiling fans: those that are UL Listed for Damp Locations and those UL Listed for Wet Locations.
 If you are installing a ceiling fan outdoors, building safety codes require that you install an outdoor ceiling fan with the correct UL listed approval rating depending on where the fan is installed.